We have continued to use our DIY light table regularly over the past several months and believe it’s about the best thing I’ve done this year.

 12. Cutting practice on the light table

 If you have a little one who needs to practice cutting with scissors, try cutting colorful straws on the light table.
 My kids made straw “soup” by adding the straws to a bowl of water.
-Other cutting practice ideas: yarn, playdough snakes, strips of paper.
+Other cutting practice ideas: yarn, playdough snakes, strips of paper, and tissue paper.

 13. Building with colored straws on the light table

-- Check out fruit and vegetable slices on the light table on Little Wonder School.
+- Check out fruit and vegetable slices on the light table at Little Wonder School.